 Attendance and informed participation are essential components of this course and will determine your final grade.
 To succeed in the course, you must complete the assigned reading before class every week, so as to make informed contributions to discussion.
-There is also a simple task to be completed on a weekly basis, as follows: Besides the weekly readings + screenings, there is a simple task to be completed every week, as follows:
+There is also a simple task to be completed on a weekly basis, as follows:

-Every week, go to the D2L site to submit a detailed screening note about the weekly film(s).
-There are instructions there to guide you, as well as a general question or prompt for you to discuss.
+Every week, go to the course D2L page to submit a brief response to the film and/or weekly reading.
+There will be a general question or prompt for you to discuss.
 Your response should be a paragraph or so in length; it should focus on a detail or raise a specific issue that you plan to talk about in class.
-These responses are required and must be submitted weekly before the deadline (Wednesday at 10PM, unless specified otherwise).
+These responses are required and must be submitted weekly before the deadline (Friday at 10PM, unless specified otherwise).
 Finally, please be advised that posts that do not respond to the prompt in a specific and thoughtful manner will not accrue marks.